matthijskooijman/arduino-lmic/README.md

 This means that your event function should avoid doing any time-critical work.

-Furthermore, the event function may be called in situations where it's not safe to call the LMIC message send APIs.
-Please be careful to defer all work from your event function to your `loop()` function.
+Furthermore, in versions of the LMIC prior to v3.0.99.3, the event function may be called in situations where it's not safe to call the general LMIC APIs.
+In those older LMIC versions, please be careful to defer all work from your event function to your `loop()` function.
 See the compliance example sketch for an elaborate version of how this can be done.

 ## Configuration